 Market Risk.
-The value of securities in the Fund's portfolio will fluctuate and, as a result, the Fund's NAV or market price per share may decline suddenly or over a sustained period of time.
-Factors such as domestic and foreign economic growth rates and market conditions, interest rate levels and political events may adversely affect the securities markets.
+The value of securities in the Fund's portfolio will fluctuate and, as a result, the Fund's share price may decline suddenly or over a sustained period of time.
+Overall market risks may also affect the value of the Fund.
+Factors such as economic growth and market conditions, trading and tariff arrangements, interest rate levels and political events affect the securities markets.